Alcester Grammar School

 Keeping preparation consistent, structured, and positive can help your child feel confident and ready for the test on the day.

 The live process usually sits with a mix of consortia, local authorities, and individual schools depending on the route.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.